advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 <details>
 <summary>As a Patient I can</summary>

-- Login with my username and password.
-- Logout of the system.
-- Change my password.
-- Reset a forgotten password via OTP sent to email.
 - View a list of all available medicines, including pictures, prices, and descriptions.
 - Search for medicines based on name.
 - Filter medicines based on their medicinal use.